Bug report #11498

 I really not understand how to replicate it but I'm sure it isn't a local problem

-#8 Updated by Giovanni Manghi almost 6 years ago
+#8 Updated by Giovanni Manghi about 6 years ago

 - Status changed from Feedback to Open